Insight, advice, news and chit chat

 The 2-3 hours we spend upfront asking better questions saves us weeks of revisions later.

 Once the designs are signed off, the coders never have to fill in any gaps or guess.
-They just follow the designs we’ve created and considered and reviewed.
+They just follow the designs we’ve created, considered, and reviewed.

 When you understand why someone started their business, what makes them different, and who they’re truly trying to reach – everything else flows.